-- A parent can get the rest he/she needs as the child recuperates (hopefully!)
+- A parent can get the rest they need as the child recuperates.

-Here are additional benefits of homeschooling a child with special needs:
+Here are additional benefits of home educating a disabled child:

 - Parents have the freedom to take a child where they want for additional learning experiences.

-- As his teacher(s), parents easily tap into his learning style.
+- Parents easily tap into their learning styles.

 - Nobody knows the child better than parents do–there is no wasted time with paperwork and no need for meetings for outsiders to get to know him before “getting to work” each year.

 - The parent-child bond is great.
-Since he trusts his parent(s), he can be pushed a little farther which will help him reach new goals in a loving environment.
+Since they trust their parent(s), a child can be pushed a little farther which will help them reach new goals in a loving environment.

-- Life and personal skills are learned in the place where he will be using them.
+- Life and personal skills are learned in the place where they will be using them.

 - A calm parent makes for a more relaxed child, thereby reducing the frequency of meltdowns.

-Here are what some homeschoolers had to say about the benefits in homeschooling their children:
+Here are what some homeschoolers had to say about the benefits of home educating their children: